Skip to main content

 Strengths

-• High licensing and ownership costs compared with telecom-focused solutions.
+• Higher licensing and ownership costs compared with niche telecom solutions

 3. FNT Software